Revl raises $5.2 million to stitch together videos with AI

-Creating even a basic video can be time-consuming and costly, with costs ranging from $75 to $150 per hour.
+Creating even a basic video can be time-consuming, with costs ranging from $75 to $150 per hour.
 This situation spurred Bruce Pla, Eric Sanchez, and Nelson Vazquez to found Revl, which creates videos and photos optimized for popular social networks and automatically sends branded emails with links to web pages where customers can download and watch them.

 To lay the groundwork for growth, San Francisco-based Revl today announced that it has raised $5.2 million in a series A round led by Nimble Ventures, with participation from Tuesday Capital, Silicon Valley Data Capital, and Luma Pictures.
 This brings the five-year-old company’s total raised to over $10 million, following seed rounds totaling $6 million.